ascwdev/Polaris/README.md

 # Polaris
 Polaris is a solution forming part of my dissertation project on the suitability of the PC platform for game development.

 It features several mechanics present in similar platformer games, with a focus on the PC specific controls such as a mouse-controlled dash.
+In addition, input buffering, coyote time, and variable jump heights.

 ## Controls
 | Function    | Key Binding | Alternate Key |